leytonkm/alpha250-custom-driver/README.md

 ### Design Rationale:

-**Decimation (CIC + FIR)**: Full-rate ADC sampling generates far more data than is useful for typical spectroscopy and control tasks, overwhelming storage and bandwidth while adding unnecessary noise and overhead.
+**Decimation (CIC + FIR)**: Full-rate ADC sampling generates more data than is useful for typical spectroscopy and control tasks, overwhelming storage and bandwidth while adding unnecessary noise and overhead.
 On-FPGA decimation reduces the data rate to what the application actually needs, while preserving all relevant signal content and SNR.
+This allows the use of program on a wider array of devices, and enables smoother streaming over wireless connections.

 **FIR Filter**: The FIR stage corrects passband droop from the CIC filter and provides final anti-aliasing.

 **Circular Buffer DMA**: A large, circular DMA buffer with scatter-gather support ensures continuous, real-time streaming without data loss, even during variable network or CPU loads.

 **Configurable Output Rate**: The output rate is easily adjustable in hardware to match different application requirements, from high-resolution capture to minimal bandwidth modes.